DGEN-Technologies/dgen-server/README.md

 # DGEN

-DGEN is a web-based bitcoin wallet powered by Breez SDK.
-You can use it to send and receive Bitcoin on-chain and Lightning payments using Breez SDK for Lightning operations.
+DGEN is a web-based bitcoin wallet.
+You can use it to send and receive Bitcoin on-chain and Lightning payments.

 This repository contains the code for the API server.
 The frontend code is at <a href="https://github.com/DGEN-Technologies/dgen-ui">https://github.com/DGEN-Technologies/dgen-ui</a>